geoscixyz/em/content/geophysical_surveys/dcr/survey.rst

 There are many geometries of electrodes that can be used in the field.
 The electrodes can be co-linear or they can be in an arbitrary configuration.
 Current and potential electrodes can be on the surface or in boreholes.
 The choice of which survey geometry to use is governed by (1) what conductivity structure is sought, (2) field constraints for laying out electrodes, and (3) which equipment is used.

+** move figure 66 to later;   replace this with a grid of uniform electrodes and label 4 as A,B,M,N**

-Modern acquisition systems will populate an area with electrodes and use different pairs as currents and potential electrodes. :numref:`dcr_surv_grid` shows a general schematic showing electrode positions on a grid.
-This type of survey allows for a large set of current electrodes and potential electrodes by cycling through the different locations.
+Modern acquisition systems populate an area with electrodes and use different pairs as currents and potential electrodes. :numref:`dcr_surv_grid` shows a general schematic showing electrode positions on a grid.
+Since each electrode can be a current or potential electrode, this type of survey allows for a large set of measurements.
+It's generally not feasible, nor desireable, to collect all possible data.

-Traditionally, however, data have been collected using co-linear electrodes.
+Traditionally, data have been collected using co-linear electrodes.
 Depending upon the relative placement, the geometries have been given specific names.
 The interactive figure below shows how electrodes are placed for various named arrays.
 Electrodes placed on lines imply that the array is usually used for profiling.
 A circle at the array's center implies that the array is generally expanded symmetrically about its center for acquiring sounding data.

-- Profiling provides information about lateral variations, usually with some information about vertical variations.
-Most profiles involve placing all electrodes on survey lines so that 2D models of the earth's electrical structure can be found.
-All seven types shown in the interactive Figure 7 can be used for profiling.

-- Soundings provide 1D solutions, or vertical structure under one surface location.
-Electrode geometry is varied summetrically about a single measurement lcoation.
-The most common configurations for soundings are the Wenner and Schlumberger arrays.

-- Combination surveys can provide information from both profiling and soundings.
+- Profiling: a fixed array is moved along a line.
+The data  provide information about lateral variations to a depth that is determined by the length of the array.

+- Sounding: a fixed geometry of electrodes is expanded symetrically about a central point of the array.
+The data provide information about how the electrical structure varies with depth.
+The data curve is often called a "sounding" and a single sounding can be inverted to produce a 1D conductivity.
+If multiple soundings are available they can be inverted in 2D or 3D.
+The most common sounding configurations are the Wenner and Schlumberger arrays.

+- General configuration: These are combinations of profiling and sounding arrays.
+They are often obtained by defining an electrode array and expanding and translating it along a line.
+In practise this is achieved by laying out a line of electrodes, each of which can be used as a current or potential electrode.
+The most common acquistion arrays are dipole-dipole, pole-dipole, or pole-pole arrays.

+- Gradient array: This is a reconnaissance array that uses a fixed location for the A,B electrodes that are far apart.
+Measurements are taken in an area between the currents.
+Potential differences in orthogonal directions can be acquired but usually only potential differences between electrodes alligned in the same direction as the A,B electrodes are obtained.

+*** gradient array image from data section ****

+Figure 7 shows some specific array configurations that are used in practise.

 .. _dcr_survradiobuttons: